iodapson/axum-Yew/slide/axum-slide.md

 ### axum (0.6.11)

 The Rust backend framework that focuses on ergonomics and modularity. axum is designed to work with tokio and hyper.
-Runtime and transport layer independence is not a goal at least for the time being.

 Documentation: https://docs.rs/axum/latest/axum/